AlphaAssay $ test my signal

 How do you choose between them?

 Stack them by what kills fastest, not by preference.
 Backtest in an engine that charges real costs; run walk-forward to catch obvious curve-fitting; deflate for every variant you tried; race the survivor against placebos; then attack what is left.
 That order is the overfitting checklist, and it is also, in one call, the AlphaAssay battery.
-Use the free tools for the parts you can do honestly yourself, and reach for a signed third-party verdict when you need something an agent can branch on or a skeptic can check.
+Use the free tools for the parts you can do honestly yourself, and reach for a structured third-party verdict when you need something an agent can branch on.
+If portable signed evidence is required, use the separate issued-certificate lifecycle.
+An offline raw-signature check detects changed signed bytes; full platform trust additionally requires an independently pinned root, a signed trust bundle, and complete key and revocation history.

 Where does AlphaAssay fit — and where it doesn't?

-AlphaAssay fits when you want the statistics run for you, deterministically, and returned as a signed document — a validate-before-trade gate for an agent, or portable evidence for a counterparty.
+AlphaAssay fits when you want the statistics run for you in a structured assay — a validate-before-trade gate for an agent.
+For an evaluated pre-registration, a certificate can be issued separately as portable evidence for a counterparty.
 It does not replace your backtester, it does not manage risk or execute orders, and it will never tell you a signal makes money — only whether it survived a trial most signals fail.
 If your question is „is this edge real enough to risk capital on?", that is exactly what the battery answers, in the same failure-code vocabulary as the tools above.
 Start free: the 60-second quickstart.